SUSE/machinery/docs/System-Description-Format.md

   between files and directories.
   The subdirectory count is not available for migrated descriptions so the sum of both is called file_objects.
+* Add attribute in patterns scope to identify the patterns manager